 Food allergies and food intolerances can be unpleasant, complicated and can cause death.
 However, food allergies and intolerances can be managed, to improve quality of life.

 Below is more information on managing food allergies and intolerances, especially when buying food or eating out.

 Food allergies and intolerances – a growing concern

-Food allergy now affects 1 in 10 infants and about 2 in 100 adults in Australia, which has one of the highest allergy prevalence rates in the world and it tends to run in families.
+Food allergy now affects 1 in 10 infants and about 2 in 100 adults in Australia.
+Australia has one of the highest allergy rates in the world and can be genetic.
 Food intolerance is even more common.
-Surveys indicate that up to 25 percent of the population believe they have some sort of food intolerance.
+Surveys indicate that up to 25% of the population believe they have a food intolerance.

 - Food allergy = immune system reaction to a food

 - Food intolerance = inability to digest a food